peterwwillis/truckcamper/Research/Manufactured Campers.md

 ### Topolo-RV

 -   [*https://topolo-rv.com/truck-campers/*](https://topolo-rv.com/truck-campers/)
--   An interesting pop-up camper well designed
+-   An interesting pop-up camper that seems well designed
     -   Side body panels are aluminum bent into a Z-shape for better strength
+-   Chinese company, seems to only have contact info on their website, I guess you have to order them custom so there's no pricing.

 ### Spacecap Diablo